 Fruit of the Spirit Definition Greek Definition Opposite (O) and Counterfeit (C) Love To serve a person for their good and intrinsic value, not for what the person brings to you.
 Not just emotions or feelings, love is a decision to commit for the wellbeing of others, unconditionally.
 Agape: love which seeks the highest good of others.
 (O) Fear, self-protection, selfish affection.
 (C) Rescuing someone but really rescuing self.
 Attracted not to a person, but to how this person's love makes you feel about yourself.
 Joy To delight in God and His salvation for the sheer beauty and worth of who He is, not based on circumstances.
 Obtained by doing the will of God.
 Chara: gladness, delight, a special presence of God.
 (O) Hopeless, despair.(C) Elation that comes with blessings not the Blesser.
 Mood swings based on circumstances.
 Peace A state of assurance, lack of fear provided only by God, the unity between believers, freedom from worry and oppressive thoughts.
 Confidence and rest in the wisdom and sovereignty of God more than your own.
 Eirene: peace between individuals, harmony, unity.
 (O) Anxiety and worry.(C) Indifference, apathy, not caring about something."I don't care."
 Patience Slowness in avenging wrongs.
 The quality which keeps the believer from responding to negative situations out of hatred and anger.
-Makrothum: long suffering, bearing fruits without complaint.
+Makrothum: long suffering, bearing fruits without com- plaint.
 (O) Resentment toward God and others.
 (C) Cynicism, self-righteousness.
 "This is too small to be bothered about."
-Kindness adness Eagerness to put others at ease, a sweet and attractive temperament that shows friendly regard.
+Kindness Eagerness to put others at ease, a sweet and attractive temperament that shows friendly regard.
 Practical kindness with vulnerability out of deep inner security.
+Chrestotes: merciful, easy to bear, morally good and upright.
 (O) Envy.
 Unable to rejoice in another's joy.
 (C) Manipulative good deeds.
 "Right hand knowing what the left hand is doing."
 Self-congratulation and self-righteousness.
 Goodness Selfless desire to open yourself honestly, transparently and generous to others even when they don't deserve it.
 Agathosune: useful, generous.
 (O) Phoniness, hypocrisy (C) Truth without love.
 "Getting it off the chest" for your sake.
 Faithfulness Firm devotion to God, loyal to friends, discharging responsibilities properly.
 To be principle-driven, committed, utterly reliable.
 True to one's word.
 Pistis: trust, conviction.
 (O) Opportunist, fair-weather friend.
 (C) Love without truth, being loyal when you should be willing to confront or challenge.
-Gentleness A humble nonthreatening demeanor that derives from a position of strength and authority, and is useful in calming another's anger and correcting others.
+Gentleness Humble nonthreatening demeanor that derives from a position of strength and authority, and is useful in calming another's anger and correcting others.
 This in not being weak and passive.
+Prautes: humble, meek.
 (O) Superiority, self-absorbed harshness, self-aggrandizement.(C) Inferiority and false pride, disengaged self-consciousness.
-Self- control Self- Temperate restraint of one's desires, emotions, (O) A driven, impulsive, uncontrolled person.(C) Will-power through pride or through more "functional" idols.
+Self- control Restrain one's emotions, actions and desires, and to be in harmony with the will of God.
+Self-control is God's will, not living for one's self.
+Egkratea: being in control of one's self.
+(O) A driven, impulsive, uncontrolled person.(C) Will-power through pride or through more "functional" idols.